The Body of an American at the Gate Theatre

 This play is an extraordinary exploration of mental health, war and friendship.
 Unrelentingly gripping, The Body of an American will lodge itself in the mind and there it will remain, hopefully and deservedly, for a long time.

-The Body of an American is on at the Gate Theatre until 8th February 2014, for further information or to book visit here.
+The Body of an American is at the Gate Theatre until 8th February 2014.
+For further information or to book visit the theatre’s website here.